scando1993/thingsboard.github.io/docs/user-guide/reporting.md

 ### Generate Report Rule Chain

-Scheduled reports generation is supported by the default **Root Rule Chain** of ThingsBoard PE.
+Scheduled reports generation is supported by the default **Root Rule Chain** of Pacificsoft PE.
 By default, a message of type **Generate Report** is routed to the **Generate Report Rule Chain**.

 ![image](/images/user-guide/ui/reporting-pe-root-rule-chain-switch.png)